dominicstop/react-native-ios-context-menu/CONTRIBUTING.md

 To edit the Objective-C files, open `example/ios/IosContextMenuExample.xcworkspace` in Xcode and find the source files at `Pods > Development Pods > react-native-ios-context-menu`.

 ### Commit message convention
-Prefix the commit with an emoji:
+Please prefix the commit with an emoji:
 - `(🐞)`: bug fixes, e.g. fix crash due to deprecated method.
 - `(⭐️)`: new features, e.g. add new method to the module.
 - `(🛠)`: code refactor, e.g. migrate from class components to hooks.
 - `(📝)`: changes into documentation, e.g. add usage example for the module..
 - `(✨)`: tooling changes, e.g. change CI config, anything misc.
+- Or any other emoji that you think fits the commit.

 ### Scripts